stackbill/docs-public/docs/affinity-groups/what-is-affinitygroup.md

 sidebar_label: What is Affinity Group
 ---

-### Affinity group On StackBill Cloud Management Portal.
+### Affinity group On CloudPortal Cloud Management Portal.

 - **A positive rule tries to run the virtual machines together on a single host; a negative affinity rule tries to run the virtual machines apart on separate hosts**.